deepjavalibrary/djl/example/doc/InferenceTutorial.md

 The shape of the output is [1, 6132, 6].
 The batch size is 1, as it corresponds to the input.
 The output also allows for 6132 bounding boxes, one for each object detected.
 In most cases, most of the bounding boxes will be empty, except a few for each of the objects  detected in the given input image.
 Each bounding box has 6 values - [Class, Probability, x, y, width, height].
 The class value corresponds to the index of the corresponding category in the synset file.
-We can use this information to create any output object that we desire.
+You can use this information to create any output object.

 The SsdExample will return a list of `DetectedObject` as its output.
 Joule API has a submodule called `cv` which offers utility classes and methods, that can be used to load images, and draw bounding boxes among other things.
 The